Tampa Free Library: Funding and Construction

+Decline and Closure

-Built in 1915, the Tampa Free Library originally stood as Tampa's main public library.
-However, over the decades, the library was no longer able to adequately meet the needs of the growing population.
+Over the decades, the library was no longer able to adequately meet the needs of the growing population.
 Concerns over the small size of the library, lack of expansion, and inability to assist the growing population eventually led to a new building being constructed in downtown Tampa.
 The original building was constructed and designed to serve 50,000 people which was adequate at the time of its construction.
 However, by the early 1960s, Tampa maintained a population of 274,407 people.
 In addition, other old, historical libraries in Tampa were also unable to meet the needs of the public due to poor parking, small size, and cramped collections.
 This led to questions of whether newer, larger libraries should begin replacing the older, historical models.
 The Tampa Free library endeavored to cater to the population by expanding hours.
 In April 1960 the Tampa Public Library's expanded its hours, from 9 a.m. to 9 p.m.
 Monday through Saturday, increasing the library's open hours from 66 to 72 hours per week.
 This was done with the hope that it would be more convenient for people working downtown to visit the library.

 In 1961, the library was no longer seen as an adequate facility for the growing city of Tampa.
 As evidenced in an article by the Tampa Tribune in 1961, the library designed to serve a community of 52,000 people was rightfully determined to be insufficient for a community of 274,407 people.
 A former worker of the library who'd been involved in cataloging and processing also recalled insufficient shelving space, stating that the huge collection of books, newspapers, and magazines was "falling off the shelves."
 Patrons also had to travel quite far to reach the library, as it was being used by patrons who lived in Hyde Park and Palma Ceia.

 Eventually the need for space and change led to the creation of a new main library, and on April 21, 1968, The Tampa Public Library (renamed John F. Germany Public Library in 1999) opened on 900 N Ashley Drive.
 The John F. Germany Public Library still serves as the main library in the Tampa-Hillsborough County Library system.